Most people could save money on gas.

-All of this can add up to costing (wasting) hundreds (maybe thousands) of dollars per year.
+This can add up to costing hundreds (maybe thousands) of dollars per year.

 Here’s how to save money on gas:

-Bonus Do: Start the engine after you lock the door and fasten your seat belt.
+✅ Start the engine just before you drive, after you lock the door and fasten your seat belt.

 Never: Leave the car parked with the engine running.
 This wastes gas and makes your car an easy target for thieves.

 Never: Use the remote start feature.
 This wastes gas.